The first-principles phase diagram of monolayer nanoconfined water: Methods

 \subsection{Computational details}

-All MLP simulations are performed using the \texttt{i-PI}~\cite{kapil_i-pi_2019} code with the \texttt{n2p2-LAMMPS}~\cite{singraber_library-based_2019} library to calculate the MLP energies and forces, and an \texttt{ASE}~\cite{larsen_atomic_2017} driver for the uniform confining potential.
+All MLP simulations are performed using the \texttt{i-PI}~\citesupp{kapil_i-pi_2019} code with the \texttt{n2p2-LAMMPS}~\citesupp{singraber_library-based_2019} library to calculate the MLP energies and forces, and an \texttt{ASE}~\citesupp{larsen_atomic_2017} driver for the uniform confining potential.
 Simulation supercells containing 144 molecules are used for all phases after carefully examining finite size effects.
-Thermodynamic integrations for calculating Gibbs free energies use the approach from Ref.~\citenum{kapil_accurate_2016}.
-Electrical conductivities are estimated using Green–Kubo theory on the basis of atomistic velocities and fixed atomistic oxidation numbers~\cite{grasselli_topological_2019}.
-The revPBE0-D3 calculations and simulations are performed with \texttt{CP2K}~\cite{kuhne_cp2k_2020} with computational settings from Ref.~\citenum{markland_nuclear_2018}.
-The FN-DMC calculations are performed using the \texttt{CASINO} package~\cite{casino} using Dirac-Fock pseudopotentials with the locality approximations~\cite{mitas91}, while taking into accounts errors due to finite time step and systems sizes~\cite{zen_fast_2018}. }
+Electrical conductivities are estimated using Green–Kubo theory on the basis of atomistic velocities and fixed atomistic oxidation numbers~\citesupp{grasselli_topological_2019}.
+The revPBE0-D3 calculations are performed with \texttt{CP2K}~\citesupp{kuhne_cp2k_2020} with computational settings from an earlier work~\citesupp{marsalek_quantum_2017}. \\